diffix/pg_diffix/README.md

 #### Low count filter settings

-`pg_diffix.minimum_allowed_aid_values` - The minimum number of distinct AID values that can be in a reported bucket.
+`pg_diffix.low_count_min_threshold` - The lower bound for the number of distinct AID values that must be present in a bucket for it to pass the low count filter.
 Default value is 2.

-`pg_diffix.lcf_range` - (**NOTE** temporarily introduced, until low count filtering is updated) The range of the noisy low count filtering threshold.
+`pg_diffix.low_count_mean_gap` - The number of standard deviations between the lower bound and the mean of the low count filter threshold.
+Default value is 2.0.

+`pg_diffix.low_count_sigma` - The standard deviation for the noise used when calculating the low count filter threshold.
-Default value is 2.
+Default value is 1.0.

 #### Aggregation settings